IOTPaySDK/IOTPay-iOS/README.md

 <br />
 ### Option B: Recurring Purchase
-Recurring Purchase start with "Add Card" to save payment info, and then use "Purchase with token" for future transistion.
+Recurring Purchase start with "Add Card" to save payment info, and then use "Purchase with token" for future transaction.
 <br />
 Once the user adds a card successfully, the IOTPay server will send back a response that includes desensitized card info.
-Your app and server should save those desensitized info for users' future purchase.
 After Add card Event, the App will only need to send a request to your own mechant server, which will interact with IOTPay server and get response/receipt to the App.
 This framework should not be used again, unless the user wants to add another card, or do a one time purchase with another card.
 <br />

 ![alt text](https://github.com/IOTPaySDK/IOTPay-iOS/blob/main/ReadmeImages/APIV3MobileAppSDK1.png "Logo Title Text 3")